Skip to main content

 Including in a Profile Template

-The screenshot below shows a "Group Overview" Custom Profile Page being included in a Custom Full-Page Profile Template, designed in the "Data" Global Tool for admins.
-On the right-hand side of the screenshot, we've clicked the "+" button to add a new tab, and you can see there's a list of Custom Profile Pages available in that tenant to choose from.
+The screenshot below shows a "Group Overview" Custom Profile Page Template being included in a Custom Full-Page Profile Template, designed in the "Data" Global Tool for admins.
+On the right-hand side of the screenshot, we've clicked the "+" button to add a new tab, and you can see there's a list of Profile Page Templates available in that tenant to choose from.

 Click the image to view it enlarged